PouceHeure/discord_bot_chatter/README.md

 ### Configuration

 This script need some information like bot token, server id and channel id.
 The previous script created a json to this location:
 **~/.discord_bot_chatter/config.json**

-find information:
+Find information:
 - bot token: go to your discord developer portail
 - ids:
   - switch your apparence to developer inside discord settings application